Details

 - Any entry visas or vaccination certificates required

-We recommend bringing enough clothes as there will not be a chance to do laundry on this trip.
-You won’t be sweating much, so it should be pretty easy.
+*Laundry: We recommend bringing enough clothes so you don't have to do laundry during the trip.
+You won't be sweating much, so it should be pretty easy.
+Laundry facilities are offered by some of our hotels for a charge.
+You can also use a local laundromat, if necessary.

 Passports and Visas